inesortega/pyNeuralGAM/Readme.md

 NeuralGAM is a project for Generalized Additive Models (GAM) research.
 We provide a library which implements Neural GAMs: a way of fitting a Generalized Additive Model by learning a linear combination of Deep Neural Networks.
 GAMs are a class of non-parametric regression models, where each input feature is a smooth function.

 Each neural network attends to a single input feature.
-The GAM is fitted using the backfitting algorithm, where a Deep Neural Network is fitted to learn a smooth function representing the smottthed fit for the residuals of all the others variables.
+The NeuralGAM is fitted using the backfitting algorithm, where a Deep Neural Network is fitted one epoch at a time to learn a smooth function representing the smottthed fit for the residuals of all the others variables.

 ## Overview